denhamvenom/FRC-GPT-Scouting-App/REFACTORING_PLAN.md

 # 4. Review the sprint deliverables and AI session focus
 # 5. Execute the sprint following the guidelines
 # 6. Update this file with progress and results
+# 7. Ask user to continue before moving to the next Sprint
 ```

 ### Key Files to Reference